Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 2 \exp \left(-\frac{2 \epsilon^2}{\sum_{i=1}^{k} c_i^2}\right).
 $$

-From this we can derive a confidence interval by remembering that the estimator $$\hat \theta$$ of the parameter $$\theta$$ is a function of the observed data, ie we have something like $$\hat \theta = f(X_1, \ldots, X_k)$$.
-I won't develop more, but under some assumptions we can derive a confidence interval that leads to the following graph.
+From this we can derive a confidence interval by remembering that the estimator $$\hat \theta$$ of the parameter $$\theta$$ is a function of the observed data, ie we have $$\hat \theta = f(X_1, \ldots, X_k)$$.
+Skipping all the details, know that under some assumptions we can derive a confidence interval that leads to the following graph.

 <center>
 {% include image.html url="/assets/images/sigmoid_uncertainty/McDiarmid.png" description="McDiarmid's inequality based interval.
 We can see that this interval is much wider than the ones obtained with the other methods." %}
 </center>

-As you can see, the bound we get from the McDiarmid inequality is much looser than what we got from the previous methods, and that is why I will develop

 ## Comparison & conclusions <a name="CCL"></a>

 ### Comparison <a name="CCL-comparison"></a>

 In this post, we have seen the percentile interval, the boot-T interval and an interval coming from the McDiarmid inequality.
-Since the last one gives result that are far too loose compare to the other, I will not compare it further t the other methods.
+Since the last one gives result that are far too loose compare to the others, we will not compare it with the other methods.

 In the case of the percentile interval I will essentially focus on the situation in which the probability distribution of the noise is unknown.

-To have a fair comparison, let me show you a couple of plots with the percentile interval and the boot-T interval computed on the same data.
+To have a fair comparison, let us plot the percentile interval and the boot-T interval computed on the same data.

 <center>
 {% include image.html url="/assets/images/sigmoid_uncertainty/Comparison.png" description="Comparison between the bootstrap percentile interval and the boot-T interval on the same data.
 The boot-T is basicaly a mirrored image of the percentile interval with respect to the red curve." %}